rodriggj/aws-devops-pro/config_mgmt/ecs/readme.md

 ------

 ### Steps

+#### Part 1: Enable Dynamic Port Mappings

 1. Nav to AWS ECS Service
 2. Select you `Service` Tab, and select `httpd-service` service, select `Update`
 3. When redirected we change the `Number of Tasks` from 2 to 4.
-Click `Next Step`
-4. When redirected to `Configure Network` click `Next Step`
-5. When redirected to `Set Autoscaling` click `Next Step`
-6. When redirected to `Review` click `Update Service`
+Click `Next Step` x 3, and click `Update Service`
-7. On the `Deployments` tab we still only see 2 services deployed, and if we look on the `Events` tab we see why, we still have a port mapping confict.
+4. On the `Deployments` tab we still only see 2 services deployed, and if we look on the `Events` tab we see why, we still have a port mapping confict.

 > NOTE: If you view your `Deployment` Tab, see that there are still only 2 services running, not 4 as was just configured.
 You will recall this is b/c there is a port conflict.
 The `Task Definition` for the `httpd-service` is specifing a port mapping from the host to the container.
 Since only 1 port on the host can contain only 1 mapped container, we had to create a 2nd EC2 instance.
 But now we are trying to create 4 container instances on the 2 EC2 hosts.
 So AWS ECS is showing you in the deployment screen that it still will only deploy 2 services b/c of the port conflict issue.

-8. To fix this we need to create a new Task Definition.
+5. To fix this we need to create a new Task Definition.
     - [ ] Click on `Task Definition`
     - [ ] Click on the existing task, `my-httpd`
     - [ ] Click `Create New Revision`